 While each individual responds to loss uniquely—and each loss evokes a unique response—our worldview and belief system buoy our early coping strategies throughout our life’s journey.

+In our work together, I recognize your mourning as an individual person with and individual loss.
 I meet you where you are in your grieving process, assuring you that grief does not have a set of stages or a timeline.
-We work together to identify personal metaphors for your grief, and I provide validation for your wide range of emotions—a counselor may be the only one who does.
+We work together to identify personal metaphors for your grief, and I provide validation for your wide range of emotions..

 I encourage you to experience, heal, and grow from the pain and sorrow you experience in loss as human and pet parents, spouses, partners, adult children, friends, colleagues, and the world at large.